newtybins/covid19-npm/readme.md

 # COVID-19

-> A basic NPM package to fetch data about the COVID-19 coronavirusoutbreak.
+> A basic NPM package to fetch data about the COVID-19 coronavirus outbreak.

 ## Installation